SeungpilPark/metaworks4/docs/idea-vaadin-dev-env/idea-vaadin-dev-env.md

-## 12 Steps to a Vaadin Framework on IntelliJ IDEA 14
+## IntelliJ IDEA 14 에서 Vaadin Framework 개발환경 구축하기

 Here's instructions on how to get you up and running with Vaadin (7.3.x) development using IntelliJ IDEA 14.
 If you find something to improve, please send a pull request.
 There might be cake available for all who contribute.